zenstruck/schedule-bundle/doc/extending.md

 ## Custom Extensions

 The primary way of hooking into schedule/task events is with extensions.
 Extensions can be added to both tasks and the schedule as a whole.
-Extensions must implement [`Extension`](../src/Schedule/Extension.php) and require a *handler* than extends [`ExtensionHandler`](../src/Schedule/Extension/ExtensionHandler.php).
+Extensions are plain objects and require a *handler* that extends [`ExtensionHandler`](../src/Schedule/Extension/ExtensionHandler.php).

 The handler must be a service with the `schedule.extension_handler` tag (this is